 The daughter of a career U.S. Army officer, Stone grew up living in numerous places in the U.S. as well as abroad, including various cities in Italy and also in Ankara, Turkey, where she attended high school.
 These experiences fostered an appreciation for, as well as a fascination with, the affect of culture on behavior and values.

-Patricia joined SNHU in 1997 and is a professor of Marketing, Advertising, and Social Media.
-Spirou is also owner of PAS Consultants, allowing her to stay on top of industry trends, which she incorporates into the classroom.
+Dr. Pat Spirou joined SNHU in 1997 and is a professor of Marketing, Advertising, and Social Media.
+She is also owner of PAS Consultants, allowing her to stay on top of industry trends, which she incorporates into the classroom.
 She consults for many corporations in the areas of strategic planning, advertising, public relations, social media, brand assessment and promotional planning.
 Her specialty areas include service marketing, strategies for improved customer satisfaction and formulation of strategic goals for improving brand recognition in the marketplace.